Portages of New Zealand: Whau portage

 The Whau portage, traditionally known as Te Tōanga Waka and Te Tōanga Waka ki Motukaraka, linked the west coast Manukau Harbour to the east coast Waitematā Harbour via a north-south route, following the Whau River, the Avondale Stream (Wai Tahurangi); which in modern times is marked by Portage Road.
 Most of the portage was easily traversable, with waka able to be paddled to Kotuitanga (Ken Maunder Park) and relatively easily moved along the Avondale Stream.
 The main exception was the steep hill above Green Bay, where terracing is still visible.
-The Whau portage was one of the most important in the Tāmaki Makaurau region, and Te Whau pā, adjacent to the Manukau Harbour entrance to the route, controlled the waka traffic along the route.
+The Whau portage was one of the most important in the Auckland region, and Te Whau pā, adjacent to the Manukau Harbour entrance to the route, controlled the waka traffic along the route.
 A kāinga existed at the end of the portage at Green Bay, known as Motu Karaka as a grove of sacred karaka trees grew nearby.

 The Whau river and portage serves as a rohe (boundary) point between Te Kawerau ā Maki and the tribes of the Auckland isthmus: Ngāti Whātua Ōrākei and in earlier times the Waiohua.

 In the latter 19th century, a canal was proposed along the Whau Portage, however this was abandoned after the North Island Main Trunk railway connected Auckland and Wellington in the 1910s.